 Starting in September, your trash, recycling and composting bill will be provided under one rate dependent on the size of your trash can 32, 64 or 96-gallon).
 This is different from current pricing where your trash and recycling are one rate and composting is a second rate depending on the size of your trash container and composting container.
-You will receive additional information on the process to change out your containers in mid-summer through a direct mailing to customers and information posted here on the City's website.
+Republic will provide additional information on the process to change out your containers this summer.

 - 3/5/19 – City Council review of contract (http://www.louisvilleco.gov/Home/ShowDocument?id=22670)

 - 2/12/19 – City Council review of proposals (http://www.louisvilleco.gov/Home/ShowDocument?id=22372)

 - 8/21/18 – City Council review of RFP (http://www.louisvilleco.gov/Home/ShowDocument?id=20507)

 - 5/11/18 – Utility Committee review of RFP (http://www.louisvilleco.gov/home/showdocument?id=18726)

 - 3/9/18 – Utility Committee review of RFP (http://www.louisvilleco.gov/home/showdocument?id=17090)